-The fourth strategic target takes into account the development of circular economy, focusing on reducing waste mainly in plastic reuse and recycling solutions as well as utilising ash as a fertiliser of soil in the afforestation of peat production areas.
+The third strategic target takes into account the development of circular economy, focusing on reducing waste mainly in plastic reuse and recycling solutions as well as utilising ash as a fertiliser of soil in the afforestation of peat production areas.
+Main target is to reach our zero-waste by 20230 goal by increasing recycled materials in our operations, and implementing efficient recycling of waste streams.